Gaza war protests: United Kingdom

 On 20 June 2025, pro-Palestinian activists led by Palestine Action managed to enter the Brize Norton Royal Air Force base in Oxfordshire.
 They damaged two Voyager aircraft with crowbars and used a repurposed fire extinguisher to spray red paint to the planes and the runway before being detained in the base.

 On 9 August 2025, hundreds of people gathered in Parliament Square to protest against the ongoing genocide in Gaza and in opposition to the banning of Palestine Action, the Metropolitan Police stated on X that they have arrested over 446 people in the square, with campaigners calling it the "largest ever mass arrest at a single protest in the British capital".
 Five officers were injured during the arrests.

+A hunger strike by eight people imprisoned for activity related to Palestine Action began in November 2025, the largest hunger strike in the UK since the 1981 Irish hunger strike.
+It led to the hospitalisation of several prisoners.

 Vatican City

 On 25 December 2024, protesters waved Palestinian flags in the courtyard of St. Peter's Basilica where Pope Francis lamented both the 7 October attack by Hamas and the "appalling harvest of innocent civilians" by Israel and called for a ceasefire during his Christmas Day homily.